-Even with a relatively flat funded year in 2002, the University was able to generate a modest increase in Net Assets.
-The University anticipates fiscal year 2003 will not be substantially different from fiscal year 2002.
-Tuition increases for fiscal year 2003 are slightly more than 13%.
-Fall enrollment is up approximately 4%.
-These two factors coupled together should give the University the resources to maintain its ability to react to unknown internal and external issues.
+Even with a relatively flat funded year in 2003, the University was able to generate an increase in Net Assets.
+The University anticipates fiscal year 2004 will not be substantially different from the last.
+Tuition increases for fiscal year 2004 are 14.8%, which should give the University the resources to maintain its ability to react to unknown internal and external issues.

-LANDER UNIVERSITY STATEMENT OF NET ASSETS JUNE 30, 2002
+LANDER UNIVERSITY STATEMENT OF NET ASSETS JUNE 30, 2003 ASSETS

-ASSETS